nazoadiego/kuroneko/readme.md

 `docker-compose exec app bash`

-Access MySQL
+Access PostgreSQL 15

-`docker-compose exec db mysql -uuser -ppassword mydb`
+`docker-compose exec db psql -U user -d mydb`

 🚀 Production
 This setup is only for local development with hot reload.